openPhiL/proxmox_cloner/README.md

-# proxmox_cloner
+# Proxmox Cloner

-backup tool: installed on a proxmox (spare) server.
-Connects to any proxmox server and retrieves snapshots and config files.
-In case that proxmox server goes down, it can act as a backup instance.
+This is a backup tool for a proxmox environment with a main proxmox server and a second (spare) proxmox system that acts as a place for the backup as well as a spare system to run them. (e.g. the main host catches fire).

+set parameter in both files and then launch the cannon.